CodeYourFuture/curriculum/content/portfolio/blocks/interfaces/index.md

     3='Write objectives you can measure'
 +++

-## 🕹️ The Interface

-As a team, you need to start designing your user interface.
+As a team, you need to start thinking about and designing the user interface.
-You should aim for

-- sufficiency
-- simplicity
-- style
+To focus your discussion, keep these two things in mind for your UI:

+### Sufficiency

+Sufficient means _enough for a given purpose_.mYour user interface should provide _enough functionality or data_ for users to achieve their goals.

-## Simplicity
+### Simplicity

+Simple means _easy to understand_.
+Think of the number of times you've used a website and it's been impossible to find the things you need.
 Your user interface should be simple and intuitive.

-Users should be able to figure how to navigate and find all the key features of your application without having to look stuff up.
+Users should be able to figure how to navigate and make sense of your user interface with minimal effort.

-## Sufficiency

-Your application is providing functionality to users so they can achieve some goal.
-You need to think: does this user interface give the user all the functionality they need.
-Are they given enough data to achieve their goal

-what should it look like to your end users, starting building up an idea of the main views,

-- devise some basic wireframes, get a shell of the lookout for the application
-- what sort of mock data will this view need to be realised?

-## Style

-Your user interface should
+{{<note type="activity" title="discussion" >}}

-## Discussion 🗣️ 20 minutes
+🕰️ Time: 20 minutes

 Split into pairs.
+Each pair, choose a different user story.
-Work on the following questions:

-Focus on **sufficiency** and **simplicity**
+Work on the following tasks, remember to focus on **sufficiency** and **simplicity**.
-Think about the following questions👍

-- How many pages will you need?
+1. What kind of pages will you need?
-- What pages are intended are specific users?
+2. What are the key components of this page ( inputs, forms, buttons, cards, etc)
-- Ensure you can clearly define the purpose of each page and how it is related to one ( or more) of your user stories -
+3. Ensure you can clearly define the purpose of each page and its components

-Based on the three qualities described above, sketch out on a piece of paper some ideas of how you think the user interface might look.
-Use this time to research other designs online too and come up with ideas.
-Decide if you need

-## 🪞 Reflect 10 minutes

-Reflect on the different ideas your pairs have come up with Decide which designs you think are
+4. What kind of data will you need to expose in this view?

+{{</note>}}

+### 🖼️ Wireframe

+{{<note type="activity" title="discussion" >}}

-## Discussion 🗣️ 20 minutes
+🕰️ Time: 20 minutes

+Create some wireframes] for the pages you described in the previous section If you've not made wireframes before, check out this guide to help you come up with some ideas: https://balsamiq.com/learn/articles/what-are-wireframes/

+{{</note>}}

+### 🪞 Reflect and check

+{{<note type="activity" title="discussion" >}}

+🕰️ Time: 10 minutes

+Now swap wireframes between each pair.
+Check the following:
+Does the proposed interface meet the requirements for the user story?
+Is it sufficient?
+Is it simple?

+{{</note>}}